wp-plugins/amr-ical-events-list/readme.txt

 == Changelog ==
 = Version 4.6 =
+*  Tested with version 3.0.12 of amr-ical-events-list
-*  made nl2br2 a pluggable function so folks cann add =0D-0A replacement checks.
+*  made nl2br2 a pluggable function so folks can add =0D-0A replacement checks.
+*  cleaned up how custom language files were accessed.
+You can still store them in WP_LANG_DIR / languages / plugindomain.locale.mo.
+They will be loaded first, then any files in the plugin lang folder.
+*  cleaned up some strings and their text domain assignment

 = Version 4.5 =
 *  removed a filter line that should NOT have been in that update and was not picked up in testing due to cacheing